developmeh/java-no-more-common-lib/README.md

 ./gradlew :service-module:bootRun
 ```

-Visit http://localhost:8080/test to see the response with the timestamp formatted according to the library's configuration but using the service's Jackson version.
+Visit http://localhost:8080/test to see the response with the timestamp formatted according to the jackson module's configuration but using the service's Jackson version.

 ## Benefits